Coroner faces legal threat over refusal to prioritise religious burials

 Posted: Fri, 05 Jan 2018 09:45

-The National Secular Society has expressed its support for a north London coroner after she faced a furious backlash for refusing to prioritise religious burials over others.
+The National Secular Society has expressed support for a north London coroner facing a furious backlash for refusing to prioritise religious burials over others.

 Mary Hassell, senior coroner at St Pancras coroner's office, decided in October 2017 to withdraw a special arrangement for the Jewish community.
 Under the arrangement agreed in January 2015, Jews who die at home in north London would be immediately sent to the Carmel Funeral Home in Stamford Hill, instead of going to a public mortuary as is standard.